-Our main aim in this post is to help every parent understand what is taking place in their toddler’s brain and body during each period to provide the necessary support, encouragement, and structure, to help their kids progress through each stage as smoothly as possible.
+Our main aim in this post is to help every parent understand what is happening in their toddler’s brain and body during each child development stage.
+It ensures they can provide the necessary support, encouragement, and structure.

 Infant (0 to 12 months old)

 The infant stage is one of the vital child development stages.
-The main goals during this time are the growth and physical maturation of the baby, as well as establishing an intimate relationship with the parents and close family.
-This time the child is often loved and cared for, as well as given the opportunity to explore their surroundings, of course not by letting them all by themselves, but the infant shouldn’t be interrupted while he or she is exploring or in the middle of an intense thought process.
+The main goal during this time is the growth and physical maturation of the baby.
+Parents can do it by establishing an intimate relationship with the baby and close family.
+A child should be loved and cared for at this stage and allowed to explore their surroundings.

 Toddler (12 to 30 months old)